 By Minority Report

-None of the Islamic sects are doing any campaigns or da’wah to call people to Islam, while western media and organisations are investing billions on global Islamophobic campaigns – labeling Muslim as terrorist, burning the Quran, hating the Halal slaughter, hating the Halal label, etc.
+All this while the western media and various non governmental organisations are investing billions on global Islamophobic campaigns – labeling Muslim as terrorists, spreading hatred, burning the Quran, hating the Halal slaughter, hating the Halal label, etc.

 Less than three weeks after terrorists struck New York City and Washington, Heather Ramaha stood among a group of women at the mosque in Manoa and recited the shahada in Arabic: “Ash-hadu alla illaha illa Allah.
 Wa-ash-hadu anna Mohamadan rassulu Allah.”
 She was testifying that “I bear witness that there is no God but Allah (one true God), and Mohammed is a prophet of God.”
 By doing so, she became a convert to the Islamic faith, extending a recent national trend.